 - Vorn, Shield Guardian, found masterless beside a gaping hole in the ground

 After a well-earned rest outside the PCs got right back to exploring the ancient ziggurat.
-They went to a room they had passed the first time, in the second tier (1).
-The bronze door had a strange engraving on it, a couatl and a cyclop locked in a fierce struggle.
-Rufb pushed the heavy door and, to his surprise, found himself in the middle of the jungle in front of the very same cyclop warrior, now coming wildly at him with a greataxe!
+They first went to a room they had passed the first time, in the second tier (1).
+Its bronze door had a strange engraving on it, a couatl and a cyclops locked together in a fierce struggle.
+Rufb pushed the heavy door and to his surprise, found himself in the middle of the jungle in front of the very same cyclop warrior, now coming wildly at him with a greataxe!
 That was all in his head, of course, but the imaginary combat was taking a very real toll on him.
 Shin ignored his companion’s plight and went straight into the room and got into troubles of his own as a set of giant antique armor assaulted him.
-Meanwhile, Flyzus was at a loss as to what he could do to save Rufb, as smacking the Half-Orc behind the head did not look like it helped that much… Finally, with scrambled brains and bleeding nose, Rufb managed to overcome the psychic invasion by himself and the three defeated the helmed horror together.
+Meanwhile, Flyzus was at a loss as to what he could do to save Rufb, as smacking the Half-Orc behind the head did not look like it helped that much… Finally, with scrambled brain and bleeding nose, Rufb managed to overcome the psychic invasion by himself and the three defeated the helmed horror together.
 This activated some kind of magic from the (avenged) crystal couatl statue that was in the middle of the dais, as they were rewarded a Tray of the Ages (2).

 Terror from Above

+The PCs then got out to rest outside.
 Nrak, the Firefinger’s ertswhile pterafolk leader, had apparently found a way to track down Flyzus in a vain attempt to avenge himself for the attack on his lair.
 One of his underling let drop something in the middle of the ruined temple where the PCs were resting.
 The package, wrapped in leaves, exploded as it touched the floor, releasing some kind of poisonous pollen.
 Other pterafolks then dived and hurled javelins at the PCs, some blocked by the Shield Guardian.
 Mostly unfazed by the surprise attack, the adventurers responded with projectiles of their own.
 The Tabaxi Arcane Archer, as always, was utterly deadly with his bow, but the decisive blow was delivered by Flyzus as he hurled back a javelin, powered with an ensnaring strike, that sent Nrak crashing to the ground to his death (3).
 The few surviving pterafolks had had enough and flew away.

 A Sticky Situation (4)